maciejhirsz/kobold/README.md

 }
 ```

-The `stateful` method accepts a non-capturing anonymous render function
+The `stateful` method above accepts a non-capturing anonymous render function
 matching the signature:

 ```rust